CawaMS/EnableProfilerForCompute/How to enable Application Insights Profiler on Azure Compute resources.md

 This walkthrough demonstrates how to enable Application Insights Profiler on an ASP.NET applications hosted by Azure Compute resources.
 The examples include Virtual Machine and Virtual Machine Scale Sets.

+The following will be presented in the walkthrough:
+* Overview
+* Prerequisites for the Walkthrough
+* Enable the Profiler on Azure Compute resources
+* What to Add If You Have an Existing VM Template
+* Working with Virtual Machine Scale Set
+* Troubleshooting
+* Feedback

 ## Overview

 The diagram below illustrates how the Profiler works for Azure Compute resources.
 It uses Azure Virtual Machine as an example.